 Good deeds have a tendency to purify the doer.
 From good, the soul passes on to God.
-Selfishness becomes merged with Universal Self-hood, which is beyond good and bad, virtue and vice and all the other dual aspects of illusion.
+Selfishness becomes merged with Universal Selfhood, which is beyond good and bad, virtue and vice and all the other dual aspects of illusion.
 From the peak of selflessness is perceived the vista of oneness with all creation.
-On this level there is neither selfishness nor selflessness in the ordinary sense; both are merged in and absorbed by a feeling of selfness for all.
+On this level there is neither selfishness nor selflessness in the ordinary sense; both are merged and absorbed in a feeling of selfness for all.
 This exalted state of liberation brings about undisturbed harmony without loss of discrimination, unshakable peace without indifference to surroundings.